~ Click on this link for today's readings ~

 Verse 7 today is indeed a wonderful reminder that we humans are but jars of clay - "But this precious treasure--this light and power that now shine within us--is held in perishable containers, that is, in our weak bodies.
 So everyone can see that our glorious power is from God and is not our own.'"
 We really do have very fragile bodies.
 They are wonderful!
 But they are fragile.
 They break.
-We will die.
+They will die.
 As one writer puts it, "our condition is terminal."
 And it's true.
 This side of heaven, our bodies will eventually wear out.
 But - as Paul tells us in this verse - there is light and power that shines within us when we are in relationship with Jesus!
 The Holy Spirit indwells our earthen vessels.
 Our jars of clay.
 And hopefully we and others recognize that the glory within us is not our own.
 It is of God.
 And it is a glory that is available to anyone.
 Free of charge.
-It's grace and it beckons us to receive God's glory in our jars of clay so that we will live eternally in heavenly bodies.
-For now, we are in the hands of the potter...
+It is grace and it beckons us to receive God's glory in our jars of clay so that we will live eternally in heavenly bodies.
+But for now, we are simply in the hands of the Potter...

 Psalms - Psalm 44 verse 3 is a wise statement about where the Israelites and our true strength and victory in life comes from - "They did not conquer the land with their swords; it was not their own strength that gave them victory.
 It was by your mighty power that they succeeded; it was because you favored them and smiled on them."
 As you look back on your life and at the good things that have happened to you, do you think that these things occurred because of your own power or work alone?
 Or, do you think it is possible that God's hand was blessing your life through all of those good things - even if maybe you did not notice God was there at the time?